react-native-ar/react-native-arkit/README.md

 | `translation` | `{ x, y, z }` | Translate the UVs, equivalent to applying a translation matrix to SceneKit's `transformContents`  |
 | `rotation` | `{ angle, x, y, z }` | Rotate the UVs, equivalent to applying a rotation matrix to SceneKit's `transformContents` |
 | `scale` | `{ x, y, z }` | Scale the UVs, equivalent to applying a scale matrix to SceneKit's `transformContents`  |

+#### `<ARKit.Group />`

+This Object has no geometry, but is simply a wrapper for other components.
+It receives all common properties like position, eulerAngles, scale, opacity, etc. but no shape or material.